mjdominus/util/README.md

 to `img.jpg`.
 People usually do this with `basename` but `suf` is shorter and easier.

+`title` sets the title of the current terminal window.
+Multiple arguments are joined with spaces and used as the title.
+With no arguments, it uses the current hostname.

 `with-memory-limit` runs a command with its memory limited by the `rlimit` facility.